 There is a genetic or hereditary component to PCOS, in that 20% of mothers and 40% of sisters of individuals diagnosed with the condition exhibit some of the symptoms themselves (Vanderhaeghe 104).

-As such, women who have family members diagnosed with PCOS should follow the appropriate diet and lifestyle recommendations that I will be highlighting in more detail in future posts, but which include: Low GI diet, appropriate stress management, physical activity, support of adrenals or thyroid if they are of concern, and weight management.
+As such, folks with ovaries who have family members diagnosed with PCOS should follow the appropriate diet and lifestyle recommendations that I will be highlighting in more detail in future posts, but which include: Low GI diet, appropriate stress management, physical activity, support of adrenals or thyroid if they are of concern, and weight management.

 Type 2 Contributory Causes:

 In this type of PCOS diet may play a role due to the lack of nutrients being consumed, excessive fasting, or chronic restriction of a specific macronutrient (Ruper 24).